yduan004/compoundCollection/README.md

 [CMAP02](https://portals.broadinstitute.org/cmap/),
 and [LINCS](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE92742)
 resources by providing ChEMBL ids of the query compounds.
-It also supports adding custom compound annotations to the annotation SQLite database from the `compoundCollectionData` package.
+It also supports adding customized compound annotations to the annotation SQLite database.

 ## Installation and Loading
 `customCompoundDB` is a R/Bioconductor package and can be installed using